 - a.
 Pilot A is towed about 2 km down track and releases.
-Straight distance for a badge or any free distance for a record can be claimed. - b.
+Straight distance from that release point can be claimed for a badge or for any free distance record. - b.
 Pilot B releases, climbs and then goes back behind the start line but does not cross it when heading out on course.
 The declared start point cannot be claimed, therefore only straight distance or free distance tasks can be claimed from the release point. - c.
 Pilot C releases and crosses the start line, but decides his height is insufficient, so climbs then starts again.
 He can claim any task completed, and claims the last crossing as the start time.